thireka07/Weather-App/README.md

 # Troubleshooting

-- **Invalid API Key:** If you encounter issues with the API key, ensure that your key is correctly inserted in App.js.
+- **Invalid API Key:** If you encounter issues with the API key, ensure that your key is correctly inserted in App.jsx.
 If it still doesn't work, check the key validity on your OpenWeatherMap account.

 - **City Not Found:** If a city is not found, ensure the city name is spelled correctly.
 The OpenWeatherMap API requires the city name to be accurate.